pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

-land, reflects the will of the people, adapts to the characteristics of the new era and the requirements of China's development and progress, is a theoretical summary and theoretical sublimation of the great practice of socialism with Chinese characteristics since the 18th National Congress of the Communist Party of China, and is a powerful ideological weapon of Marxism that comes from practice, has been tested by practice and guides practice.
+land, reflects the will of the people, adapts to the characteristics of the new era and the requirements of China's development and progress, is a theoretical summary and theoretical sublimation of the great practice of socialism with Chinese characteristics since the 18th National Congress of the CCP, and is a powerful ideological weapon of Marxism that comes from practice, has been tested by practice and guides practice.
 This ideology adheres to the unity of goal- oriented and problem-oriented, deeply examines the problems encountered in the current and long- term, partial and overall, theory and practice, puts forward strategic ideas and measures, and provides scientific guidance for coping with major challenges, resisting major risks, overcoming major resistances and resolving major contradictions.
-In terms of overall orientation, this thinking profoundly answers a series of fundamental questions such as what banner the Communist Party of China should raise, what road to take, what mental state it should take, what historical mission it should undertake, and what goal of struggle it would achieve, and once again declare to the world that China will neither follow the old road of closure and rigidity, nor take the evil road of changing the banner, but will unswervingly take the clear
+In terms of overall orientation, this thinking profoundly answers a series of fundamental questions such as what banner the CCP should raise, what road to take, what mental state it should take, what historical mission it should undertake, and what goal of struggle it would achieve, and once again declare to the world that China will neither follow the old road of closure and rigidity, nor take the evil road of changing the banner, but will unswervingly take the clear